Quasi-Experimental Shift-Share Research Designs: Shock-Level Inference and Testing

-Unlike exclusion, the SSIV relevance condition can be evaluated directly, via OLS regressions of $x_{\ell}$ on $z_{\ell}$ that control for $w_{\ell}$.
-For exposure-robust inference on this OLS coefficient, one may again use an equivalent shock-level IV regression: of $\bar{x}_{n}^{\perp}$ on $\bar{z}_{n}^{\perp}$, instrumenting by $g_{n}$, weighting by $s_{n}$, and controlling for $q_{n}$.
-The \emph{F}-statistic, which is a common heuristic for the strength of the first-stage relationship, is then obtained as a squared coefficient \emph{t}-statistic.
-We generalize this result to the case of multiple shift-share instruments in Appendix \ref{subsec:multiple_shocks} by detailing the appropriate construction of the ``effective'' first-stage \emph{F}-statistic of \textcite{MontielOleaPflueger2013}, again based on the equivalent shock-level IV regression.
+Similarly, Proposition 5 yields a convenient way to test first-stage relevance in the OLS regression of $x_{\ell}$ on $z_{\ell}$ and $w_{\ell}$.
+We note that the equivalent shock-level regression is IV, not OLS (see footnote \ref{fn:reduced-form-equiv}).
+The first stage \emph{F}-statistic, which is a common heuristic for relevance, is then obtained as a squared \emph{t}-statistic.\footnote{We generalize this result to the case of multiple shift-share instruments in Appendix \ref{subsec:appx-multiple_shocks} by detailing the appropriate construction of the ``effective'' first-stage \emph{F}-statistic of \textcite{MontielOleaPflueger2013}, again based on an equivalent shock-level IV regression.}